Anant-mishra1729/Finger-spell/README.md

 Finger spell is made for those physically challenged people who know sign language but find it difficult to communicate with others through it.

-Of course, there are thousands of words in sign language and I can't add all of them, so you may also suggest changes by forking this repo and creating a pull request or opening an issue.
+Of course, there are thousands of words in sign language and I can't add all of them, you may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this project!

 Use the `Contribution.md` to get started.